-Much depends on the nature, size and other factors of the project.
+Much depends on the comlexity of the project.
 Allow anywhere from two to eight weeks to get from initial engagement with the investor to conditional terms sheet.
 Conditional to Unconditional terms sheet can usually be achieved in two to six weeks.
 From signing of unconditional terms sheet allow 30 to 90 days for production of full loan/invstment agreement.
 Then up to 45 days for delivery of funds, some funds work for a range of different investors and each of those may have different jurisdictional and other requirements for moving funds.
 In summary, allow four to eight months (sometimes more depending on deal complexity) from engagement to financing.

 Can the financing be done in the currency of the country of project?

 No. The hedging cost would increase underwriting and other costs on the loan terms.
 PFX Investors fund in EUR, GBP and USD.